Oleh Tyahnybok: Political career

 In his defence Tyahnybok said he had not offended Russians in calling them an occupying force, as this was based on historical fact.
-He also denied that he was anti-Semitic, saying he was rather pro-Ukrainian.
+He also denied that he was antisemitic, saying he was rather pro-Ukrainian.
 The prosecutor's office initially filed criminal charges for inciting ethnic hatred, but later withdrew them for lack of evidence.
 Since that time Tyahnybok has won nine court cases in that regard.
-Court decisions have recognized that the criminal case was raised unlawfully, and that the actions of TV-channel "Inter" (which showed the footage of Tyanybok's speech) as well as of the Head of the Derzhkomnatsmihratsia H. Moskal were recognized as ones that insult the honor and dignity of Oleh Tyahnybok and caused him moral damage.
+Court decisions have recognized that the criminal case was raised unlawfully, and that the actions of TV-channel "Inter" (which showed the footage of Tyanybok's speech) as well as of the Head of the Derzhkomnatsmihratsia Hennadiy Moskal were recognized as ones that insult the honor and dignity of Oleh Tyahnybok and caused him moral damage.
 The actions around that issue led to creation of the "Program in defense of Ukrainians".
 Tyahnybok stated in 2012 "this speech is relevant even today" and "All I said then, I can also repeat now".

-Since February 2004 Tyahnybok has headed the All-Ukrainian Union "Freedom" political party.

-In April 2005, Tyahnybok co-signed an open letter to President Yushchenko calling for a parliamentary investigation into the "criminal activities of organized Jewry in Ukraine."
+A year after his speech, Tyahnybok wrote an open letter to President Viktor Yushchenko demanding that he "put an end to the criminal activities of Ukrainian Jewry".

+Since February 2004 Tyahnybok has headed the Svoboda political party.

 Tyahnybok stood as a candidate for the post of Mayor of Kyiv during the 2008 Kyiv local election in 2008.
 In the elections Leonid Chernovetskyi was reelected with 37.7% of the vote, while Tyahnybok received 1.37% of the vote.

 Tyahnybok stood as a candidate for President of Ukraine in the 2010 presidential election representing the All-Ukrainian Union "Freedom" party.
 He received 352,282 votes, or 1.43% of the total.
-He received most of his votes in the Halychyna oblasts--Lviv oblast, Ternopil Oblast and Ivano-Frankivsk Oblast—and his vote share in this region amounted to five percent of the total ballots cast.
+He received most of his votes in the Galician oblasts — Lviv Oblast, Ternopil Oblast and Ivano-Frankivsk Oblast — and his vote share in this region amounted to five percent of the total ballots cast.
 In the second round, Tyahnybok did not endorse a candidate.
 He did present a list of some 20 demands that second-round candidate Yulia Tymoshenko would have had to fulfil first before gaining his endorsement - which included publicizing alleged secret deals Tymoshenko had with Vladimir Putin and ridding herself of what he called Ukraine-haters in her close circles.